-The exploration costs, amortisation and impairment detailed in the above table are in respect of the Group's South African Projects only.
 The Group's exploration costs in respect of its SSOAB Licences project of \$1,145,000 were fully impaired at 31 March 2016 and the exploration costs in respect of its Nueltin Licence project of \$153,000 were fully impaired at 31 March 2015.
 The Burgersfort South African project was fully impaired at 31 March 2019.
-At 31 March 2020 the carrying value is solely in relation to the Zebediela Nickel Project described below.
+At 31 March 2021 and 31 March 2020, exploration costs, amortisation and impairment and carrying value detailed in the above table are in respect of the Zebediela Nickel Project only, as described below.